Modern Weight ScienceAbout

 Appetite & Hunger

-Why Calorie Restriction Makes You Hungrier Over Time
+Why Calorie Restriction Increases Hunger Over Time

 The hunger you feel in week 8 of a diet isn't just the same hunger as week 1 — there's more of it.
 The hormonal explanation has been replicated across multiple study designs.